Find Time-Saving Kindergarten Resources ➔

 Benefits

 Again, ease of differentiation is a must, and Color by Code can easily be differentiated.
-Students can be given images that have different types of problems (adding to zero, adding up to 10, etc.), the image can have fewer or more segments depending on how much practice each student needs, and you can even use images or a combination of images and numbers to represent the problems.
+Students can be given images that have different types of problems (adding to zero, adding up to 10, etc.).
+The image can have fewer or more segments, depending on how much practice each student needs, and you can even use images or a combination of images and numbers to represent the problems.
 I like to use a number and then an image of a die to help students practice counting.

-When it comes to how to teach addition in Kindergarten there are a lot of options for you to consider, but making sure to provide varied practice, present problems in different ways, and provide a chance for students to manipulate the components of the problem is key!
+When it comes to how to teach addition in Kindergarten, there are a lot of options for you to consider, but making sure to provide varied practice, present problems in different ways, and provide a chance for students to manipulate the components of the problem is key!

 These 3 fun and engaging activities have all that and more!
 Don’t have time to make your own?
 My TPT store has a variety of addition games, digital task cards, and color by code activities.
 You can find all sorts of fun and engaging Addition Activities!